 And yes, you’ll have MORE visibility because of it.

-Let me give you the cold, hard truth about your audience: Not a single one of them readers, listens to, or watches every piece of content you publish.
+Let me give you the cold, hard truth about your audience: Not a single one of them reads, listens to, or watches every piece of content you publish.

 I know, I know…you’re disappointed.
 But the positive side of that coin is this – you can REPURPOSE your content myriad ways and reach more people while creating less content.
 And that, my friend, is a win-win!
 Let’s walk through this: